Trypanosoma brucei gambiense/rhodesiense

 - T. b. rhodesiense causes East African sleeping sickness

-- Trypanosomes, zoonotic infection of cattle and other animals, transmitted by the painful bite of TseTse fly (Fig 1, not preventable with DEET) usually in rural African locales.
+- Trypanosomes cause zoonotic infections in cattle and other animals, transmitted by the painful bite of the tsetse fly (Glossina morsitans; Fig. 1), which is not preventable with DEET, typically in rural areas of Africa.

-- Trypanosoma brucei gambiense (g-HAT): humans only known significant reservoir, hence efforts for eradication.
+- Trypanosoma brucei gambiense (g-HAT): humans are the only known significant reservoir; hence, efforts are focused on eradication.

-- Other modes of transmission possible: but probably rare, vertical (mother → child), sexual contact, laboratory-related, blood transfusion, organ transplantation.
+- Other modes of transmission are possible, but probably rare: vertical (mother → child), sexual contact, laboratory-related, blood transfusion, and organ transplantation.

-- Trypanosoma brucei rhodesiense (t-HAT): domesticated and wild animals may be reservoirs.
+- Trypanosoma brucei rhodesiense (r-HAT): domesticated and wild animals may be reservoirs.

 There's more to see -- the rest of this topic is available only to subscribers.